Diseases & Conditions

 Other Causes of Myelopathy

-Myelopathy can arise from other conditions that cause spinal cord compression, as well.
+Myelopathy can also arise from other conditions that cause spinal cord compression.
 Although these conditions are not related to disk degeneration, they may result in the same symptoms as CSM.

 Rheumatoid arthritis.
 Rheumatoid arthritis is an autoimmune disease.
 This means that the immune system attacks its own tissues.
 In rheumatoid arthritis, immune cells attack the synovium, the thin membrane that lines the joints.